Temperance: Modern RWS Tarot Card Meanings

 Help comes from recognising an imbalance.
 A necessary course-correction.
 A rejection of a harmful extreme.

-The RWS Temperance in Key Card Combinations
+The RWS Temperance Card in Combinations

 Combinations with Major Arcana